Earl Thelander — A Nation’s First

 Defining Death – in Silence

-From the beginning, numerous opinions and debate emerged as to how Earl’s death should or would be classified.
+From the beginning, numerous opinions and debates emerged as to how Earl’s death should or would be classified.
 He’d died, of course, due to burns he’d suffered in the explosion, but was it a homicide?
 Involuntary manslaughter?
 Murder in the second degree?
 Or, as some wondered, just a plain old accident?

 In most states (including Iowa), the county attorney’s office determines what charges will be filed, but, of course, they still must follow the letter of the law.
 Plea agreements are often a part of the process.
 For now, however, we were advised it was best to remain focused on finding those responsible rather than what punitive measures might be taken if and when an indictment occurred.